 Of course there may be other options to buy Ethereum in NZ.
 After lengthy research I couldn’t really find another one I was happy with.
-Therefore, while other options may be good as well, this is the one I have tested and recommend, and am still using myself today.
+Therefore, while other options may be good as well, Independent Reserve is the one I have tested and recommend, and am still using myself today.

 How do you keep your Ether safe?

 You need to remember that digital currency isn’t like other currency.
-It’s not protected by government backing or anything like that.
+It’s not protected by banking laws or anything like that.
 That means you are responsible for the security of your coins.